 The bank has no appetite for currency risks.
 The currency risk that arises when raising funds in currencies other than SEK is hedged by taking all of the cash flows in another currency and reflecting them in the derivative contracts used to hedge currency and interest-rate risk.
-In nominal amounts, the bank's financing in foreign currency amounted to SEK 3.9 billion.
+In nominal amounts, the bank's financing in foreign currency amounted to SEK 3.5 billion.
+The bank has not taken up any funding in foreign currencies since 2011.

-Credit-spread risk and basis-spread risk
+Credit-spread risk

 Credit-spread risk arises as a consequence of the bank reducing its liquidity risk by holding a liquidity reserve of liquid bonds.
 Credit-spread risk is created by movements in credit spreads for the assets that comprise the liquidity reserve.
 The bank has hedged value changes related to the interest-rate conditions that impact the underlying assets, but value changes related to market perceptions of credit risk have not been hedged.
-The
+The bank measures these changes in value and it is this portion of the total changes in asset value that impacts the income statement and balance sheet.
+The bank limits credit-spread risk by setting maturity limits on individual holdings and by only buying securities with high credit ratings, which reduces credit-spread volatility.
+Moreover, the bank has a limit of 2.5 years for the average tenor in the liquidity portfolio to further reduce the risk of undesirable earnings impacts.